 A solution for Fortune 500 corporations

-they have their own helpdesk tool and now there is even a chatbot.Prices per seat:
+They have their own helpdesk tool and now there is even a chatbot.Apps:

-LiveChat is more expensive most other live chat tools, especially if you want to set up different agent groups or need more than one automatic trigger.
+LiveChat is more expensive than most other live chat tools, especially if you want to set up different agent groups or need more than one automatic trigger.
 Unfortunately their chat bot isn’t cheap either ($50 per month).Automations:

 Ease of use